AkshayChn/cs428/docs/aux/project3/draft.md

 Introduction
 ------------
 Hello!
 Welcome to Project 3.
-This virtual reality experience takes you through four scenes each of which allow you to view the same scene from a different perspective.
+This virtual reality experience takes you through four scenes, each of which allow you to view the same environment from a different perspective.

-The scene is there to help the user deal with the fear of insects, spiders and such small critters.
-Viewing them in different perspectives helps the user understand them better, and overcome their fear.
+The environment is there to help the user deal with the fear of insects, spiders and such small critters.
+Viewing them from different perspectives helps the user understand them better, and overcome their fear.

 The four scenes are:
 1. The Default One: Where you are just a normal sized person moving around the room